Photography Storyboard Template

 How to do this in StudioBinder

-- Import a script or treatment to automatically turn scenes into blank storyboards.
+- Import a script to automatically turn scenes into blank storyboards.

 - Tag each line to create a new panel in the storyboard.